CoopGod/Gr8fulness/README.md

 # Gr8fulness
-A flask application which seeks to make cataloging gratefulness **easy and private.**
+A flask application which seeks to make cataloging gratitude **easy and private.**
 **100% free**.
 No ads.
 Just an oppurtunity to find some peace.

 [From the Book of Experimental Social Psychology](https://www.sciencedirect.com/science/article/abs/pii/S0022103117308569), gratitude can lower risks of heart disease, lower the severity of some symptoms of depression, instill healthier eating habits, and more.
 It takes less than a minute to write out what you're grateful for, and the benefits are positive and worthwhile.